germany insider facts

 • Thanks to its secluded location, the palace was not destroyed during the second world war.

-More facts about Neuschwanstein Castle
+More Neuschwanstein Facts

 During the Romantic Era in the early 19th century many castles in Germany were rebuilt romanticising medieval life (Burgenromantik).
 King Ludwig II of Bavaria was heavily influenced by Richard Wagner's operas about medieval sagas and knights.
 From an early age Ludwig escaped from the live filled with duties into his dream world of sagas and heroes.